5jt/dyalog-cookbook/manuscript/13-Windows-Services.md

 A> Even if the code of a class executes `⎕EX ⍕⎕THIS` or a function or operator `⎕EX ⊃⎕SI` the code keeps running because the copy on the stack will exist until the function or operator quits.
 Scripts might even live longer: only when the last reference pointing to a script is deleted does the script cease to exist.

-## Testing the Service
+### Testing the Service

 We have test cases that tell us the "business logig" of `MyApp` works just fine.
-What we also need are tests that it runs fine as a Service as well.
+But we also need to make sure that it runs fine as a Windows Service as well.

 Since the two test scenarios are only loosely related we want to keep those tests separate.
-It is easy to see a way: testing the Service means assembling all the needed stuff, installing the Service, carrying out the tests and finally un-installing the tests and cleaning up.
+It is easy to see why: testing the Service means assembling all the needed stuff, installing the Service, carrying out the tests and finally un-installing the tests and cleaning up.

 We don't want to execute all this unless we really have to.